 - 1. Backup your information to multiple locations including (but not limited to): a Flash Drive, Dropbox, your personal laptop/desktop, or Google Drive. - 2.
 Protect your personal Windows machine with an anti-virus program.
 Note that because of Apple's built-in security features, Mac users do not need to purchase anti-virus software. - 3.
 Create a strong password for yourself with a minimum of 8 characters and a mix of symbols, uppercase and lowercase letters, and numbers. - 4.
-Use of public computers on the 3rd Floor Lapp Learning Commons as well as the public areas on the 1st and 2nd floors have been temporarily suspended because of COVID restrictions.
+Public computer use at CTS can be found mainly in the 3rd Floor Lapp Learning Commons as well as the public areas on the 1st and 2nd floors.